Why green supply chains?

 How do I reduce my supply chain energy, water and chemical use, pollution discharge and GHG emissions?

+Brands are strongly encouraged to go beyond basic regulatory compliance by monitoring and steadily reducing the energy, water, and chemical use, GHG emissions and pollution discharge of their suppliers, as well as biodiversity impacts.
 Brands are encouraged to focus first on the suppliers most heavily contributing to their environmental impact and carbon footprint, and they can do this by requesting that their suppliers to disclose their carbon and pollutant emissions, as well as resource and energy data via IPE’s platform or other public portals.

 How can I share my best practices with the consumers and other stakeholders?

-Since 2006, over 25,000 factories have responded to their environmental records and publicly disclose their environmental information.
-Join leading enterprises in environmental responsibility and sustainability today.
+Since 2006, over 31,000 factories have responded to their environmental records and publicly disclose their environmental information.